rui314/mold/docs/mold.md

   This option changes the behavior so that `mold` merges input sections by name by the default section merging rules.

-* `--remove-landing-pads`, `--no-remove-landing-pads`:
-  As a security measure, a few CPU instruction sets have recently gained support of landing pad instructions.
-If the feature is enabled, an _indirect_ branch must "land" on a landing pad instruction, or a CPU-level fault is raised.
-In other words, it restricts the locations to which indirect branch instructions can jump to.
-The feature makes ROP or JOP attacks harder to conduct.

-  To use the feature, a function whose pointer is taken needs to begin with a landing pad because a function call via a function pointer is compiled to an indirect branch.
-On the other hand, if a function is called only directly (i.e. referred to only by _direct_ branch instructions), it doesn't have to begin with it.

-  By default, the compiler always emits a landing pad at the beginning of each global function because it doesn't know whether or not the function's pointer is taken in another translation unit.
-As a result, the resulting binary has more attack surface than necessary.

-  If `--remove-landing-pads` is given, mold conducts a whole program analysis to identify functions whose addresses are actually taken and rewrites landing pads with no-ops for non-address-taken functions, reducing the attack surface.

-  This feature is currently available only on x86-64.

 * `--repro`:
   Archive input files, as well as a text file containing command line options, in a tar file so that you can run `mold` with the exact same inputs again.